February 5, 2012

 Dear AGYA Friends & Supporters,

-Thank you for supporting AGYA and sharing our strong belief that youth have the potential and power to be the main drivers of social change, ethical leadership, and economic development in Africa in the 21st Century.
+For all those who supported our vision for this organization as well as the youth who helped us create something special in Kampala, thank you.
+Thank you for your support and for sharing our strong belief that youth have the potential and power to be the main drivers of social change, ethical leadership, and economic development in Africa in the 21st Century.

 January 31, 2012